 What kind of a business is RBC?
 Is it the kind of operation you’d choose to deal with?
 When you look critically at any organisation – undertake your own version of due diligence prior to hitting the ‘go’ button – you want to know as much about is as possible.
 Is your potential partner financially stable?
 Is it capable of providing the products or services that you need?
 Does it pay suppliers on time; might it give its customer leeway if they hit difficulties?
 How does it look after its employees – or not?

 You’ve heard it all before, we know; but the truth is that when you do business with RBC, ‘what you see is what you get’.
-That’s why were going to publish a series of personal posts, by our CEO Derek Edwards, under the banner, ‘Do You Know Who You’re Dealing With?’
+That’s why were going to publish a series of personal posts, by our CEO Derek Edwards, that all come under the title of ‘Do You Know Who You’re Dealing With?’.

 These posts are designed to provide you with an accurate overview of our company, our people and our ethos.
 For the first instalment, we recount the true story of what we did when a trusted, long-term supplier hit the rocks.
 It could have been fatal, but we stepped in to administer first-aid; we put the ailing entity through surgery; we oversaw its convalescence and we watched over it on the road to recovery.
 And no, we’re not trying to kid you that we’re altruistic do-gooders: like you, we’re in business to make money.
 We just want to demonstrate that, if you have a problem of any kind that might impact upon our business relationship, then talk to us.
 You never know: we may be able to help…